Authorize access to data in Azure Storage

 For more information about RBAC, see What is Azure role-based access control (Azure RBAC)?.

-• Microsoft Entra Domain Services authentication for Azure Files.
+Microsoft Entra Domain Services authentication: Applies to Azure Files.
 Azure Files supports identity-based authorization over Server Message Block (SMB) through Microsoft Entra Domain Services.
 You can use Azure RBAC for granular control over a client's access to Azure Files resources in a storage account.
-For more information about Azure Files authentication using domain services, see the overview.
+For more information about Azure Files authentication using domain services, see Overview of Azure Files identity-based authentication options for SMB access.

-• On-premises Active Directory Domain Services (AD DS, or on-premises AD DS) authentication for Azure Files.
+On-premises Active Directory Domain Services (AD DS, or on-premises AD DS) authentication: Applies to Azure Files.
 Azure Files supports identity-based authorization over SMB through AD DS.
 Your AD DS environment can be hosted in on-premises machines or in Azure VMs.
 SMB access to Files is supported using AD DS credentials from domain joined machines, either on-premises or in Azure.
 You can use a combination of Azure RBAC for share level access control and NTFS DACLs for directory/file level permission enforcement.
 For more information about Azure Files authentication using domain services, see the overview.

-• Anonymous read access for blob data is supported, but not recommended.
+Anonymous read access: Applies to blob resources.
+This option is not recommended.
 When anonymous access is configured, clients can read blob data without authorization.
 We recommend that you disable anonymous access for all of your storage accounts.
 For more information, see Overview: Remediating anonymous read access for blob data.

-• Storage Local Users can be used to access blobs with SFTP or files with SMB.
+Storage Local Users: Applies to blobs with SFTP or files with SMB.
 Storage Local Users support container level permissions for authorization.
 See Connect to Azure Blob Storage by using the SSH File Transfer Protocol (SFTP) for more information on how Storage Local Users can be used with SFTP.

 Protect your access keys

-Storage account access keys provide full access to the configuration of a storage account, as well as the data.
+Storage account access keys provide full access to the storage account data and the ability to generate SAS tokens.
 Always be careful to protect your access keys.
 Use Azure Key Vault to manage and rotate your keys securely.
-Access to the shared key grants a user full access to a storage account's configuration and its data.
+Access to the shared key grants a user full access to a storage account's data.
 Access to shared keys should be carefully limited and monitored.
-Use SAS tokens with limited scope of access in scenarios where Microsoft Entra ID based authorization can't be used.
+Use user delegation SAS tokens with limited scope of access in scenarios where Microsoft Entra ID based authorization can't be used.
 Avoid hard-coding access keys or saving them anywhere in plain text that is accessible to others.
 Rotate your keys if you believe they might have been compromised.

 Important